 You’ll also find sponsor stands from companies like L’Oreal and Mac offering free makeovers and the Twitter Blue Room for Twitter chats hosting celebrities like Bianca Balti!

 There are lounge chairs with internet access and charging stations open to the public plus a great guide on how to navigate Milan during fashion week produced by event organizers with everything you need.

-All of this is offered to anyone who visits the Fashion Hub as entry is free and unlimited, so take advantage of the space if you have a moment and don’t forget to be social…I mean with actual people in real life!
+All of this is offered to anyone who visits the Fashion Hub as entry is free and unlimited, so take advantage of the space if you have a moment and don’t forget to be social…I mean with actual people in real life (leave the social media for your hotel room after the events)!
 You may be surprised who you run into!

 Become the Paparazzi

 So let’s just assume you’ve decided to go to Milan Fashion Week but you didn’t get invited to the big fashion shows—that doesn’t mean you can’t attend anyway!
-The crowds outside of the major designer label shows were packed with hundreds of street style photographers, bloggers and press who wait outside of the show to take photographs of the celebrities who enter and more importantly of the bloggers in line.
+The crowds outside of the major fashion designer label shows were packed with hundreds of street style photographers, bloggers and press who wait outside of the show to take photographs of the celebrities on the red carpet who enter and more importantly of the fashion week bloggers in line.

 This is where many a fashion blogger has been discovered and the more outrageous the look the more attention you’ll receive from the paparazzi.

 Dress for the Weather, not for the Photo

 That being said, it was cold and raining in Milan for many of the days throughout Fashion Week and I cannot tell you how many times I saw open-toe shoes, slippers with no socks and clogs and culottes.

 The street style photo isn’t worth it if you ruin your shoes and end up with soggy legs and feet the entire day— topped off with a cold for the rest of your time in Milan.
 So dress appropriately for the weather and wear relatively comfortable shoes (this from the woman who still has bandages on her feet!).